Study Abroad For Health Sciences Students

 - Global Health Corps - provides funding to work on the frontlines of the fight for global health equity.
 Placements in Burundi, Malawi, Rwanda, Uganda, and Zambia.

-- Fulbright Fellowship (U.S. Student Program) - funding for upcoming or recent graduates to complete an independent art or creative project abroad.
+- Fulbright Fellowship (U.S. Student Program) - funding for upcoming or recent graduates to go to grad school or complete and independent research project abroad.

 Contact Jenny Sullivan (firstname.lastname@example.org), Director of Education Abroad, for more information on these opportunities and to assist you in the application process.